hube12/DecompilerMC/README.md

 CFR decompilation is approximately 60s and fernflower takes roughly 200s, please give it time

-You can run it directly with python 3.5+ with `python3 main.py`
+You can run it directly with python 3.7+ with `python3 main.py`

 There is a common release here:  https://github.com/hube12/DecompilerMC/releases/tag/0.4 for all version

 ----

-Use arguments, this is not required and once you pass a mcversion it will by default use the command.
+You can use arguments instead of terminal based choice, this is not required but once you pass a mcversion it will start the process

 We recommend using -q everytime otherwise it might ask stdin questions.

-By default we employ the nice strategy which is if the folder exist we create a new random one, please consider using -f, if you actually need a specific path.
+By default we employ the nice guy strategy which is if the folder exist we create a new random one, please consider using -f, if you actually need a specific path.

 Examples: